It all starts at the literal beginning, as Aziraphale and Crowley are on hand for the creation of the Earth.

 The unlikely friends then stop for a drink.
 This is one of the funniest moments in the novel: they get drunk and lament the end of the world they enjoy so much.
 This is also where they come up with their plan to work together and stop the apocalypse.

-Next we see each supernatural beings’ favorite thing: Crowley’s black 1926 Bentley (which is obviously full of Best of Queen tapes) and Aziraphale’s book shop, which has already gone up in flames.
+Next we see each supernatural beings’ favorite thing: Crowley’s black 1926 Bentley (which is obviously full of

 The next sequence shows the ever-growing line of weird people and creatures walking past Noah’s Ark.
 At the back, we see one of the Four Horseman of the Apocalypse (and one of the best characters in the book), Death himself.

 At the front, near the escalator that seems to be going towards Heaven, is a strange monster.
 Could this be Crowley’s true hideous form, which is only briefly hinted at in the book when he scares the man who shot him with a paintball gun?
 Maybe, but we don’t see any maggots.
 We do see someone in a helmet who might be one of the antichrist Adam Young’s Atlanteans.

 As the procession moves to the cosmos, we see that Famine and his sickly horse have joined Death, as have more bizarre people, aliens, and… things.

 Adam Young’s power to will into existence the incredible fantasies he believes in takes flight later in the sequence, when an alien spaceship sputters and begins to crash land.